Jordan Pang: Leaving Victoria Social Association

-Pang was a member of the Victoria Social Association.
-He left the group in 2020, shortly before the national security law was enacted, and soon after that the group disbanded, also because of the new law.
+Pang was elected to the council while a member of the Victoria Social Association.
+He left the group in June 2020, shortly before the national security law was enacted, because of the new law and accusations of being 'pro-independence' by the pro-Beijing Wen Wei Po newspaper.
+The group disbanded shortly afterwards.

-Improving children’s playground facilities
+Improving children's playground facilities

-In November 2020, Pang raised a new proposal on district minor works projects 2020-2021 and related funding applications to improve facilities at the Smithfield Road Children’s Playground.
+In November 2020, Pang raised a new proposal on district minor works projects 2020-2021 and related funding applications to improve facilities at the Smithfield Road Children's Playground.
 According to District Works & Facilities Management Committee Discussion Papers of the Central and Western District Council, the proposal includes improving playground equipment and plants, and reducing smoking.
 Moreover, a follow-up public consultation was implemented by the Hong Kong Institute of Planners, the Leisure and Cultural Services Department (LCSD) and Pang.

-In June 2021, Pang announced on his Facebook page that the renovation work at Belcher Bay Children’s Playground (age 5-12) had been completed in February 2021, and further work to improve facilities at Belcher Bay Children’s Playground (age 2-5) will begin shortly.
-The LCSD, upon Pang’s request, will add more playground equipment such as swings, rope courses and merry-go-rounds.
+In June 2021, Pang announced on his Facebook page that the renovation work at Belcher Bay Children's Playground (age 5-12) had been completed in February 2021, and further work to improve facilities at Belcher Bay Children's Playground (age 2-5) will begin shortly.
+The LCSD, upon Pang's request, will add more playground equipment such as swings, rope courses and merry-go-rounds.
 Related funding applications were approved by the Central and Western District Council and works are scheduled to be completed in July 2021.